twitcrusader/twitcrusader/README.md

 TwitCrusader is Twitter Client For Linux Desktop

 ##Branchs

+How to download this repository:

+	$ git clone <project url>  --recursive

 * [builds] TwitCrusader Linux-PackageBuild (deb, pkgbuild, rpm, and other)

 * [experimental] TwitCrusader unstable code, testing and other.
 PTKDev test only.